pragmint/open-practices/capabilities/learning-culture.md

 ### [Start a Community Of Practice](/practices/start-a-community-of-practice.md)

-Starting a community of practice means providing a dedicated space where a variety of practices can be performed.
+Starting a community of practice means providing a dedicated space where a variety of practices (like demonstrations, workshops, book clubs, etc.) can be performed.
 This collaborative environment fosters continuous learning, sharing of best practices, and collective problem-solving.
 By bringing together practitioners with shared interests, a community of practice can drive innovation, enhance skills, and promote a learning culture.

 ### [Use SPIN To Unearth Problems and Solutions](/practices/use-spin-to-unearth-problems-and-solutions.md)

 SPIN is a question-asking framework originally developed for sales professionals.
 Software professionals can use SPIN to uncover problems and creative solutions, thus bolstering a learning culture.

 ## Adjacent Capabilities

 The following capabilities will be valuable for you and your team to explore, as they are either:

 - Related (they cover similar territory to Learning Culture)
 - Upstream (they are a pre-requisite for Learning Culture)
 - Downstream (Learning Culture is a pre-requisite for them)